PFython/easypypi/README.md

 ![](https://github.com/PFython/easypypi/blob/main/screenshot.png?raw=true)

-When you've added all the information you want to include with your package, click the `Generate` button to create a basic folder structure and populate it with all the standard files you'll need such as a README and LICENSE.
+When you've added all the information you want to include with your package, click the `Upversion` button to update your [PEP440](https://www.python.org/dev/peps/pep-0440/) compliant version number as required, then click the `Generate` button to create a basic folder structure and populate it with all the standard files you'll need such as a README and LICENSE.

-The next time you run `easyPyPI` with an existing package name and folder location, it will automatically import the contents of the latest `setup.py` file it finds(in preference to `config.json`), so if you want you can make updates directly to `setup.py` but be careful to keep the same basic format so `easyPyPI` has a chance of finding what it needs!
+The next time you run `easyPyPI` with an existing package name and folder location, it will automatically import the contents of the latest `setup.py` file it finds (in preference to `config.json`), so if you want you can make updates directly to `setup.py` but be careful to keep the same basic format so `easyPyPI` has a chance of finding what it needs!

 # 2. UPDATING YOUR PACKAGE